wacncontent/CustomizeTool/addCommentOutput/articles/resource-group-create-service-principal-portal.md

 ## Next Steps

 - To learn about specifying security policies, see [Managing and Auditing Access to Resources](/documentation/articles/resource-group-rbac)
-- For the steps to permit a service principal to access resources, see [Authenticating a Service Principal with Azure Resource <!-- deleted by customization Manager](./resource-group-authenticate-service-principal.md) --><!-- keep by customization: begin --> Manager](/documentation/articles/resource-group-authenticate-service-principal) <!-- keep by customization: end -->
+- For the steps to permit a service principal to access resources, see [Authenticating a Service Principal with Azure Resource Manager](/documentation/articles/resource-group-authenticate-service-principal)
 - For an overview of role-based access control, see [Role-based access control in the Windows Azure Management Portal](/documentation/articles/role-based-access-control-configure)
 - For guidance on implementing security with Azure Resource Manager, see [Security considerations for Azure Resource Manager](/documentation/articles/best-practices-resource-manager-security)